Starlight-polarization-based tomography of the magnetized interstellar medium: PASIPHAE's line-of-sight inversion method: Performance

 \subsection{Simulated data}

 To study the performance of our inversion method we rely on simulations of starlight polarization data.
 We construct realistic stellar samples from the Gaia Universe Model Snapshot\footnote{\url{https://dpac.obspm.fr/gaiasimu/html/}} (GUMS) database.
 As fully described in Appendix~\ref{sec:gums}, we obtain stellar distance and photometry data at high Galactic latitudes within circular beams having two different diameters: 0.5$^\circ$ and $1^\circ$.
-We apply two selection criteria based on stellar brightness and SNR in parallax.
+We apply two selection criteria based on stellar brightness and S/N in parallax.
 We retain stars with SDSS $r$-band magnitude $r < $ 16 mag, which is the expected limiting magnitude of the \textsc{Pasiphae} survey (\citealt{Tassis2018}).
-To ensure high precision in stellar distance information, we keep stars with SNR in parallax larger than five ($\varpi/\sigma_\varpi \geq 5$).
+To ensure high precision in stellar distance information, we keep stars with S/N in parallax larger than five ($\varpi/\sigma_\varpi \geq 5$).
 The main characteristics of the stellar samples are shown in Fig.~\ref{fig:R_dist_cuts}, after the application of these selection criteria.
 We show the distributions of star distance (modulus) and SDSS $r$-band magnitude for a $1^\circ$ beam and a $0.5^\circ$ beam.

 To proceed further in the modeling of starlight polarization data for our performance tests, we select one sample per beam size.
 We choose the samples with the mean number of stars, sampling actual data at high Galactic latitudes.
 For each star in the two samples we have estimates of the actual parallax, parallax uncertainty, and magnitude in the SDSS-$r$ band.
 Then, applying our toy model (Appendix~\ref{sec:toymodel}) to these star samples we can generate simulated starlight polarization data with realistic uncertainties for any desired setup of the magnetized ISM.
 The latter is determined by the number of dust clouds along the considered LOS and by five parameters per cloud (see Appendix~\ref{sec:toymodel}).

-Two examples of simulated starlight polarization data obtained for a one-cloud and a two-cloud ISM setup applied to the mean star sample within a beam $0.5^\circ$ in diameter are shown in Fig.~\ref{fig:1Layer_expl} with, however, a larger induced polarization signal than for the performance tests carried out below.
+Two examples of simulated starlight polarization data obtained for a one-cloud and a two-cloud ISM setup applied to the mean star sample within a beam of $0.5^\circ$ in diameter are shown in Fig.~\ref{fig:1Layer_expl} with, however, a larger induced polarization signal than for the performance tests carried out below.